Fabaceae Family

 In North America, Fabaceae is widespread and diverse, with many species occurring in the Great Plains, prairies, and western mountain ranges.
 In Europe, the Mediterranean region is particularly rich in Fabaceae diversity, with many endemic species.

 The distribution of individual species within Fabaceae can be highly specific, with some adapted to particular soil types or climatic conditions.
-For example, species in the genus Lupinus are often found in nutrient- soils and have developed adaptations to extract nutrients and survive in these harsh environments.
+For example, species in the genus Lupinus are often found in nutrient-poor soils and have developed adaptations to extract nutrients and survive in these harsh environments.

 Fabaceae species occupy a wide range of habitats, from forests and woodlands to grasslands, deserts, and wetlands.
-Some species are pioneers that colonize disturbed areas, while others are adapted to long- persistence in stable ecosystems.
+Some species are pioneers that colonize disturbed areas, while others are adapted to long-term persistence in stable ecosystems.
 Many species in this family are used as ornamentals in gardens and parks due to their attractive flowers and foliage.

 Economic and Ecological Importance